Advanced Interface¶

 792

-The following call is used to get the corner coordinates of the element.
-The example gets the coordinates of the top-left corner; in addition, it also supports getting the coordinates of the four corners: bottom-right, top-right, bottom-left, etc.
+The following call obtains the coordinates of a corner point.
+This example gets the coordinates of the top-left corner; additionally, you can obtain the coordinates of the other three corners: bottom-right, top-right, and bottom-left.

 >>> info = element.info()